What is ondansetron?

-Ondansetron is an anti-nausea commonly prescribed to migraine sufferers.
+Ondansetron (generic Zofran®) is an anti-nausea medication commonly prescribed to migraine sufferers.
 It’s used to treat moderate to severe nausea and vomiting.
 It’s commonly marketed under the brand name Zofran®.
-While it was originally developed to help with nausea and vomiting associated with chemotherapy treatments, it’s now also used for other types of nausea—including postoperative nausea and nausea resulting from migraines or common migraine medications.
+While it was originally developed to help with nausea and vomiting associated with chemotherapy treatments, it’s now also used for other types of nausea—including postoperative nausea and nausea resulting from migraine or common migraine medications.

 Ondansetron is part of a class of medications called serotonin 5-HT3 receptor antagonists.
 That’s a fancy way of saying that ondansetron blocks the action and effects of serotonin, a natural chemical in your body that can cause nausea and vomiting.

 How do you take ondansetron?